Local Pub Map

-Conveniently located close to both railway and bus stations this pub is now one of M&B's Oak Tree brand.
-8 handpulls are available to serve beers with 8 more repeating the same range further along the bar.
+Newly refurbished and conveniently located close to both railway and bus stations this pub is now one of Mitchell's and Butler's Oak Tree brand.
+Six handpulls are available to serve beers.
 An open-plan pub with several distinct areas.
 Disabled toilets on ground floor.
 Good value pub food is available all day, starting with breakfast.
 Large screens show news and sporting events.
 Historical local prints throughout pub.
 Monday-Thursday 20% student discount (with card) on selected food/drink.
 Various other meal and drink deals.

 - Queen's Head

 30 Lower Anchor Street

 Crouch Vale Brewery's first pub, the Queen's Head, sells three of its beers permanently, with four guests which may include a Crouch Vale seasonal and always include a dark beer.
 The Victorian L-shaped pub has bare board flooring and comfortable bench seating.
 Two fires make it cosy in winter.
 This popular local can be busy when there is a match at the nearby county cricket ground.
 Bar snacks only.
 The Essex Beard Club meets here once a year in February.
 In current CME Recommended Pub Guide.